 - Do not remove items to be copied from the folder/album, or folders/pages from the box or album.

-Reproductions of our materials (photocopies, digital copies, video and sound recordings, etc.) may not be donated to another repository without written approval from Special Collections.
+Reproductions of our materials (photocopies, digital copies, video and sound recordings, etc.) may not be donated to another repository.

 All requests are subject to review.
 We reserve the right to revise an order due to preservation concerns or time constraints.